 6) Semilunar valves: Structure.
 Pulmonary valve: between right ventricle & pulmonary orifice, has 3 semilunar cusps.
 Aortic valve: between left ventricle & aortic orifice, has 3 semilunar cusps.
 TO STUDY: 18 The superior mediastinum and big vessels.
 The superior mediastinum, its contents and important relation.
 The major structures found in the superior mediastinum.
 The great vessels of the heart and there branches in the chest.
 The aortic arch and its branches passing to the neck.
 19 Diaphragm & joints of thorax.
 Lymph drainage of the thorax.
 Diaphragm regarding; constitution, attachment, nerve supply, arterial supply, venous drainage. movements of the diaphragm and thoracic wall during breathing.
 Thoracic duct and its course on the left side of the chest.
 20 Re 4.
-Lymph drainage on the right side of the chest. vision and Examination D) Anatomy of the Lower Limb: Theory 18 hr.; Practical 40 hr.
+Lymph drainage on the right side of the chest. evision and Examination D) Anatomy of the Lower Limb: Theory 18 hr.; Practical 40 hr.
 21 Bone of pelvis and thigh.
-To STUDY: The shape and surfaces of the pelvic bones, sacrum, and coccyx.
+TO STUDY: The shape and surfaces of the pelvic bones, sacrum, and coccyx.
 The femur bone regarding; shape, specific site name, and muscles attachment.
 Muscles originate from the external & internal surfaces of these bones and from the deep surfaces of the lumbar vertebrae, above.
-TO STUDY: 22 The lumbo-Sacral plexus.
+22 The lumbo-Sacral plexus.
 The femoral triangle and superficial veins Nerves that enter the lower limb from the abdomen and pelvis as terminal branches of the lumbosacral plexus.
 Major nerves that originate from the lumbosacral plexus and leave the abdomen and pelvis to enter the lower limb.

-The femoral nerve, obturator nerve, sciatic nerve, superior gluteal nerve, and inferior gluteal nerve.
-Other nerves that also originate from the plexus and enter the lower limb to supply skin or muscle include: The lateral cutaneous nerve of the thigh, Nerve to obturator internus, Nerve to quadratus femoris, Posterior cutaneous nerve of thigh, Perforating cutaneous nerve.
+3. plexus and enter the lower limb to supply skin or muscle include: • The lateral cutaneous nerve of the thigh, 6.
+7. Nerve to obturator internus, Nerve to quadratus femoris, Posterior cutaneous nerve of thigh, Perforating cutaneous nerve.
 Branches of the ilio-inguinal and genitofemoral nerves.
 The femoral triangle regarding; surface anatomy, content, and boundaries.
 The superficial veins and their tributaries.
 Clinical importance of the femoral triangle.
 23 Inguinal region & femoral vessels.
 Quadriceps group.
-To STUDY: The inguinal region regarding; surface anatomy, content, and boundaries.
-The major blood vessels (femoral artery and vein).
+1. 2.
+3. 4.
+5. vein).
 Lymphatics of the lower limb also pass through inguinal.
 The femoral nerve, function, supply, and branches.
-The anterior compartment of thigh contains: Sartorius.
-The quadriceps femoris muscles (rectus femoris, vastus lateralis, vastus medialis, and vastus intermedius).
+The anterior compartment of thigh contains: • Sartorius. • The quadriceps femoris muscles (rectus femoris, vastus lateralis, vastus medialis, and vastus intermedius).
 24 Adductor group.
 Gluteal region.
-TO STUDY: 1.
-The medial compartment of thigh which contains six muscles: • Gracilis. • Pectineus • Adductor longus • Adductor brevis. • Adductor magnus. • Obturator externus).
-2. Muscles in the region; origin, insertion, nerve supply, and action.
-3. Nerves enter the gluteal region from the pelvis through the greater sciatic foramen including: • Superior gluteal nerve.
+2. The medial compartment of thigh which contains six muscles: Gracilis.
+Pectineus Adductor longus Adductor brevis.
+Adductor magnus.
+Obturator externus).
+Muscles in the region; origin, insertion, nerve supply, and action.
+Nerves enter the gluteal region from the pelvis through the greater sciatic foramen including: Superior gluteal nerve.